We're pleased to offer the following services at Clermont Animal Hospital:

 Emergencies are accepted during business hours, as long as there is a Dr. available.
 We have a veterinarian and personnel on duty 6 days a week who are trained and equipped to handle any urgent care your pet may need.
 Usually an emergency team consists of at least one veterinarian and several technicians working together and utilizing all the clinic resources.
 If you feel you have an emergency with your pet, please call us or come to the hospital immediately.
 If possible please call before coming or on the way, so that the staff can be advised on your particular emergency.
 We provide estimates for all emergency/urgent care, as well as surgeries and hospitalizations.
 If you have not received an estimate, you are welcome to request one at any time for any expected charge.

 We utilize the safest available anesthetics to provide an extra margin of safety for your pet.
 The type of anesthetic used on your pet is determined by our clinic guidelines based on your pet's age and breed as well as a result of the preanesthetic bloodwork.

-We offer routine procedures; spays, neuters, declaws, as well as having the ability to do more complicated soft tissue, including abdominal and orthopedic surgeries.
+We offer routine procedures; spays, neuters, declaws, as well as having the ability to do more complicated soft tissue, including abdominal and mobile specialist for orthopedic surgeries.
 We use laser technology for our surgeries.
 Using the laser, we do routine surgery (spays, neuters, declaws) as well as other complicated soft tissue procedures.
 The laser surgery allows for better healing and less pain for your pet.
 All surgeries are monitored (pCO2, EKG, HR, Pulse) as well as using heated water blankets for the patient.
-We use inhalation anesthetics (sevoflurane and/or isoflurane) with all surgeries except minor procedures.
+We use inhalation anesthetics (sevoflurane) with all surgeries except minor procedures.
 All surgeries are provided with preoperative as well as post operative pain medication.